MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-put-items-away-with-inventory-put-aways.md

 * Create inventory put-aways for several source documents at the same time by using a batch job.
 * Create the put-away in two steps by first by releasing the source document to make the items available to be put away.
 You can create the inventory put-away based on the source document by using the **Inventory Put-away** page.

-## <a name="to-create-an-inventory-put-away-from-the-source-document"></a>To create an inventory put-away from the source document
+## To create an inventory put-away from the source document

 1. In the source document, which can be a purchase order, sales return order, or inbound transfer order, choose the **Create Inventory Put-away/Pick** action.
 2. Select the **Create Invt.
 Put-away** checkbox.
 3. Choose the **OK** button.
 A new inventory put-away is created.

-## <a name="to-create-multiple-inventory-put-aways-with-a-batch-job"></a>To create multiple inventory put-aways with a batch job
+## To create multiple inventory put-aways with a batch job

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Create Inventory Put-away/Pick/Movement**, and then choose the related link.
 2. On the **Warehouse Request** FastTab, use the **Source Document** and **Source No.** fields to filter on certain types of documents or ranges of document numbers.
 For example, you can create put-aways for purchase orders only.
 3. On the **Options** FastTab, select the **Create Invt.
 Put-away** checkbox.
 4. Choose the **OK** button.
 The specified inventory put-aways are created.

-## <a name="to-create-the-put-away-in-two-steps"></a>To create the put-away in two steps
+## To create the put-away in two steps

-### <a name="to-request-an-inventory-put-away-by-releasing-the-source-document"></a>To request an inventory put-away by releasing the source document
+### To request an inventory put-away by releasing the source document

 When you release purchase orders, sales return orders, and inbound transfer orders, the items on the orders become available to be put away.
 The following steps describe how to make the items on a purchase order ready to be put away.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Purchase Orders**, and then choose the related link.
 2. Select the purchase order that you want to release, and then choose the **Release** action.

-### <a name="to-create-an-inventory-put-away-based-on-the-source-document"></a>To create an inventory put-away based on the source document
+### To create an inventory put-away based on the source document

 A warehouse employee can create a new inventory put-away based on the released source document.